DanielaDeMoura/DanielaDeMoura/README.md

 - 🦓 Skills: HTML, CSS, JavaScript, jQuery, React, Python
 - 💻 Currently learning ...
 Front End Web Development and C#
 - 🧋 Projects: Please see my latest projects below.
-- 💼 Currently occupied with personal projects; but I'm open to new opportunities.
+- 💼 Currently I'm working on a new website and redesigning my portfolio, but I'm open to new opportunities.
 - 💬 How to reach me: Feel free to contact me via email for professional inquiries.
 - 📜 Old-school communication: If you're feeling nostalgic, send a letter or a telegram by post.